Liouvillian recursion method for the electronic Green's function

-From then on, the total number of poles present in the solution is fixed and their position lose their exact correspondence to excited states eigenvalues.
-At $T=0.055$, most of the temperature driven changes to the spectrum has yet to happen: the changes we observe happen through a reorganization of the available poles.
+For this reason, the total number of poles present in the solutions is fixed and their positions lose their exact correspondence to excited states eigenvalues.
+At $T=0.055$, most of the temperature-driven changes to the spectrum have yet to happen: the changes we observe happen through a reorganization of the available poles.

-In practice, the limited development needs not limit the accuracy of computations, thermodynamic quantities show a good convergence rate with the maximum number of poles allowed.
+In practice, the limited number of iteration needs not limit the accuracy of computations, thermodynamic quantities show a good convergence rate with the maximum number of poles allowed.
 Figures~\ref{fig:CvT} and \ref{fig:DCvT} illustrate this quite neatly.
-In those we compute the constant volume heat capacity as a function of temperature using the Green's function and compare the resulting estimate with the numerically exact value.
+In those we compute the constant volume heat capacity as a function of temperature using the Green function and compare the resulting estimate with the numerically exact value.
 The exact value is obtained by computing

 using the density matrix.
-The Green function estimate is obtained by numerical derivation with respect to inverse temperature of the total energy:
+The Green function estimate is obtained by numerical differentiation of the total energy with respect to inverse temperature: